Sakyen03/guessing-game/README.md

-# how to make a guessing on Python
+# how to make a guessing game on Python
 This is my application to improve your program skills
 ## Setup
 * Install Python